pridit-a2oa/leaderboard/README.md

 -   `characters` ([uid](https://community.bistudio.com/wiki/getPlayerUID), [name](https://community.bistudio.com/wiki/name), [score](https://community.bistudio.com/wiki/score))
 -   `character_statistic` (character_id, statistic_id) - if used with supporter features

-For an example on how this has been integrated using [Arma2NETMySQL](https://arma2netmysqlplugin.readthedocs.io/en/latest/), see the repo [pridit-a2oa/co40_Domination.Takistan](https://github.com/pridit-a2oa/co40_Domination.Takistan).
+For an example on how this has been integrated into an existing mission using [Arma2NETMySQL](https://arma2netmysqlplugin.readthedocs.io/en/latest/), see the repo [pridit-a2oa/co40_Domination.Takistan](https://github.com/pridit-a2oa/co40_Domination.Takistan).

 ## Deployment

 For ease of use this application can be deployed through [Docker](https://www.docker.com/), as it is already dockerized with support for [SSR](https://inertiajs.com/server-side-rendering) and a [Queue Worker](https://laravel.com/docs/11.x/queues#running-the-queue-worker).

-> For non-Docker hosting solutions, such as [Forge](https://forge.laravel.com/), please explore these on your own.
+> For non-Docker hosting solutions, such as [Forge](https://forge.laravel.com/), please explore these on your own (with the above considerations).

 Build the image: